pikatchu/closedsource/book/0021-the_gift.md

 Leo looked at the address.

-Mr. Lee crossed his arms.
+Mr. Lee’s expression softened with pride.
 "You’re learning quickly, Leo.
 Don’t slow down."

 Leo nodded, slipping the stick and both pieces of paper into his pocket.
 Tomorrow, his training would continue.